wdi-sf-jan-2014/todo_spa/README.md

 __HINT__ Look through all the javascript code provided.
 There are some helpful pointers in the comments.

 __EXTRA HARD BONUS__  If you are a backbone wizard and this model stuff did not slow you down much, try changing the app so that a user can have many todo lists.
-The user should be able to name to todo list, e.g., groceries, work, etc.  The user could then click on a tabbed interface to switch between different lists of todos.
+The user should be able to name a todo list, e.g., groceries, work, etc.  The user could then click on a tabbed interface to switch between different lists of todos.
 This will require adding a new table to the rails db, handling nested resources on the backbone side and on the rails side, and also adds the ability to create a new todo list to the spa app.